Smart Fiberglass Solutions Contact Us Now

 Industrial Thermal Protection

-In high-temperature industrial environments, fiberglass fabrics treated with silane may also be coated with additional materials such as:
+In high-temperature industrial environments, silane-treated fiberglass fabrics may also be coated with silicone, PTFE, vermiculite, aluminum foil, or other functional coatings.

 Construction and Infrastructure